iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 3. Area under the curve (AUC) of Precision-Recall curve calculated from Precision and Sensitivity (Recall) values for a range of distance thresholds
 4. Poly(A) sites matched to multiple ground truth sites as proportion of all identified sites
 5. Percentage of genes with correctly identified number of PAS
-6. Poly(A) sites assigned to different genomic features: terminal exons, exons (excluding terminal exons), introns, intergenic regions.
+6. Poly(A) sites assigned to different genomic features: terminal exons, exons (excluding terminal exons), introns, intergenic regions (less and more than 1kb downstream of 3'-terminal exon)

 TP - true positives - PAS identified by the tool and present in the orthogonal dataset
 FP - false positives - PAS identified by the tool and not present in the orthogonal dataset